TariqMahmood93/SENTI/README.md

   - `all`     – perform injection **then** imputation in sequence

 ## To run the IPM algorithm

+**To run the IPM algorithm, check the README file in the IPM directory.**
 ____________________________________________________________________
 ```bash
 dataset  = "adultsample"